giannawong/GMocropad/README.md

-# GMOcropad
+# 💻 GMocropad 💻
-DIY macropad :)

-My 2024 personal project to design a DIY macropad, including the PCB and case!
+My 2024 personal project to design a DIY mechanical macropad, including the PCB and case! 🌱